Jay Orlando Blythe was born in April 1857 in or near Henry County, OH, the son of Henry and Isabelle (Van Horn) Blythe.

 The federal census of 1920 shows 35-year-old Ross married to 27-year-old Hazel (1893- ? ), and living in San Francisco, CA. He was employed as a salesman for an "oil station."

-Ross and Hazel had one daughter, Shirley Blythe, born in 1914, in California.
+Ross and Hazel bore one daughter, Shirley Blythe, born in 1914 in California.

-When the federal census was enumerated in 1930, Ross, Lydia and Shirley made their residence in San Francisco, CA. His occupation was given as salesman for Ruud Heating Company.
+By 1930, Ross made a home for his widowed mother in San Francisco.
+When the federal census was enumerated in 1930, Ross, his mother and Shirley resided in San Francisco.
+His occupation was given as salesman for Ruud Heating Company.
 William Kusler, a 13-year-old nephew, also lived under their roof that year.

 ~ Daughter Cora I. (Blythe) Howey ~

-When the census again was taken, in 1920, the Howeys made their home in Chewelah, Stevens County, WA.
-Boarding under their roof was Ansel's 22-year-old brother, Ralph L. Howey.
-Ansel's occupation was as a logger in a saw mill, and Cora's as a housewife.
+When the census enumeration again was taken, in 1920, the Howeys made their home in Chewelah, Stevens County, WA.
+Boarding under their roof was Amsel's 22-year-old brother, Ralph L. Howey.
+Amsel's occupation was as a logger in a saw mill, and Cora's as a housewife.

 ~ Daughter Nellie J. (Blythe) Hall ~